Pittsburgh-NEH-Institute/pr-app/pr-app-tutorials/facets-and-fields.md

 *Facets* and *fields* are part of the *full-text indexing* feature of eXist-db.
 As the name implies, full-text indexing provides a mechanism for retrieving documents according to any of the words they contain, e.g., “Find all documents that contain the word ‘ghost’” (anywhere in the document) or “Find all documents that contain the word ‘ghost’ in the title”, etc.

 The official eXist-db documentation for full-text indexing is clear, but when we first looked there to begin to learn about facets and fields we found that portion of the documentation too brief to serve as a full and clear introduction to those features.
-The purpose of this document is to explain why and how to use facets and fields in an eXist-db app, with examples drawn from our Ghost Hoax app, which is designed to explore a collection of Victorian-era newspaper articles about ghost hoaxes.
+The purpose of this document is to explain why and how to use facets and fields in an eXist-db app, with examples drawn from our [Ghost Hoax app](https://github.com/Pittsburgh-NEH-Institute/pr-app), which is designed to explore a collection of Victorian-era newspaper articles about ghost hoaxes.

 The difference between facets and fields is described clearly in Alex Kennedy’s [The definitive guide to the difference between filters and facets](https://www.search.io/blog/the-difference-between-filters-and-facets) (text in square brackets is our own):

 > Both exist to serve the same purpose: narrowing down search results by eliminating results or pages that don’t match selected criteria […] For clarity’s sake, we’re going to define them as follows: *filters* [that is, *fields*] exclude results based on **initial criteria and do not change with each search**, while *facets* exclude using the **properties from returned results and do change with each search**.

-Louise Vollaire’s [Filters vs. facets for site search](https://www.algolia.com/blog/ux/filters-vs-facets-in-site-search/) further explains that:

->Facets, also known as facet filters, allow users to refine their searches by multiple dimensions at the same time […] Unlike filters, facets change based on the search results returned for a given query. [… A] search for women’s shoes shows facets like color, size, and occasion.
-But when you search for women’s sunglasses, you see facets like shape and material.
-“Shape” is not an applicable facet for women’s shoes, and “occasion” is not a relevant facet for sunglasses.
-Instead, the facets are intelligently applied based on the characteristics of the items returned in the search.

 This tutorial makes the following assumptions: